rachelktyjohnson/hktbf22-student-contributors/CONTRIBUTING.md

 3. A repo maintainer will respond to you ASAP to make sure that you've commented on the Issue on Github.
 If all is well, you will be assigned the Issue.
 4. Start working away on it!

-**NOTE: Any comments that do not follow these instructions will be ignored**

 ## New to Pull Requests?
 Not to worry, we were all there once!
 Here are a few resources to help you along the way